-For the year ended December 31, 2018, each non-employee director received an annual cash retainer of \$63,000.
-Effective January 1, 2019, the Compensation Committee recommended, and the Board approved, an increase in each non-employee director's annual cash retainer to \$64,500.
-The Chairman of our Board and the Chairman of each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee of our Board also received an additional annual cash retainer of \$25,000, \$15,000, \$7,500 and \$7,500, respectively.
-In addition, our non-employee directors were eligible to receive awards under our 2017 Equity Incentive Plan, or the "2017 Plan," and each received an award of \$57,500 in LTIP Units in 2018 pursuant to the 2017 Plan.
-On December 31, 2018, we redeemed (the "Redemption Transaction") all of our outstanding LTIP units which we had originally issued under our incentive plans, with each LTIP unitholder receiving in exchange an equal number of LTIP units ("OP LTIP Units") of Ellington Financial Operating Partnership LLC, our operating partnership subsidiary (the "Operating Partnership").
+For the year ended December 31, 2019, each non-employee director received an annual cash retainer of \$64,500.
+Effective January 1, 2020, the Compensation Committee recommended, and the Board approved, an increase in each non-employee director's annual cash retainer to \$75,000.
+For the year ended December 31, 2019, the Chairman of our Board and the Chairman of each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee of our Board also received an additional annual cash retainer of \$25,000, \$15,000, \$7,500 and \$7,500, respectively.
+Effective January 1, 2020, the Compensation Committee recommended, and the Board approved, an increase in the additional cash retainer for the Chairman of each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee to \$20,000, \$8,000, and \$8,000, respectively.
+In addition, our non-employee directors were eligible to receive awards under our 2017 Equity Incentive Plan, or the "2017 Plan," and each received an award of \$65,000 in LTIP Units (the "OP LTIP Units") of Ellington Financial Operating Partnership LLC, our operating partnership subsidiary (the "Operating Partnership") in 2019 pursuant to the 2017 Plan.
 OP LTIP Unit grants are made annually, typically in the third quarter.
-Subject to certain forfeiture provisions, OP LTIP Units, may be converted, at the election of the holder or at any time at our election, into common units ("OP Units") of the Operating Partnership on a one-for-one basis.
+Subject to certain forfeiture provisions, OP LTIP Units may be converted, at the election of the holder or at any time at our election, into common units ("OP Units") of the Operating Partnership on a one-for-one basis.
 Subject to certain conditions, the OP Units are redeemable by the holder for an equivalent number of Common Shares or for the cash value of such Common Shares, at the Company's election.